rmeason/Weather-Dashboard-Server-Side-Api/README.md

 SO THAT I can plan a trip accordingly

     <!--I found a couple of examples, and implemented some of their strategies.
         Primarily with the html and js.
-Helped a lot, but still confusing.-->
+Helped a lot, but still confusing.
+            Also, I probably have too many scripts...but it works, so I'm not
+                touching it-->

 Description of the application: